QuickBlox/Documentation/docs/4_android/5_Calls.md

 ## Stop receiving calls and release resource

-If you don't want to receive and process sessions amymore just call:
+If you don't want to receive and process sessions anymore just call:
 ```java
 QBRTCClient.getInstance(this).destroy();
 ```

-This method unregisters ```QBRTCClient``` from receiving any video chat events, clear session callbacks and closes existing signal channels.
+This method unregisters ```QBRTCClient``` from receiving any video chat events, clears session callbacks and closes existing signal channels.

 # Session Media management